-As New York and the entire north east of the United States, quickly followed by southern states in Canada, were plunged into darkness in November 1965, it would prove to be the first of many mysterious “blackouts” that would stretch into the following year.
+As New York and the entire northeast of the United States, quickly followed by southern states in Canada, were plunged into darkness in November 1965, it would prove to be the first of many mysterious “blackouts” that would stretch into the following year.

 The one thing that appeared to connect these massive power failures was the appearance of strange objects in the area.
 They would usually hover over, or near power plants.
 While authorities, as you might expect, were quick to dispel any notion of alien interest in the Earth’s energy supplies, many other people would push for further study.

 What’s more, many people believe some would have much to lose from the admission of UFOs and their alternative energy.
 Might it reveal to the general population what some have long believed to be true?
 That “free” energy, the natural energy of the planet, is all around us.
-By studying these UFOs, might we be able to learn how to utilise the planet’s natural energy in the same way?
+By studying these UFOs, might we be able to learn how to utilize the planet’s natural energy in the same way?
 And might that be why energy suppliers and governments, wish to keep such knowledge out of circulation?

 East Coast of North America, 1965